Today I will share a personal story of how I personally tried to live off the online grid for 4 years.

 For 4 years I managed to be invisible.
 If it hadn’t been for my artist profile I wouldn’t have existed at all.
 It was a nice thing in many ways to be a Ninja, even though industry people regularly complained that they couldn’t get a hold of me.
 My reasoning was simple: we live in an interconnected world, if you want to call me, or get in touch with me you can simply call someone in my band, one of my siblings, or my management and you’ll find me.
 If I need you I can just borrow someone’s phone, or use a pay phone.

-Of course it was humorous when I was in a band with a bass player who didn’t have a cellphone either.
-It was actually kind of funny.
-But in most instances my argument was valid.
+In most instances my argument was valid.
 Now and then an old friend would hear from me via the Skype or Facebook account of someone else.

 However, this type of 007 behaviour won’t last forever.
 All you need for the Ninja operation to be compromised is: a guy you fancy, loneliness becoming detrimental to your general well-being, or a desire for “private” conversations.
 Then the whole Ninja operation will implode.